 No one can picture or imagine monks or monasteries without sacred chant being sung.
-Gregorian chant is imitmately bound up with and associated not only with the Monastic life, but also with the Liturgy itself.
+Gregorian chant is intimately bound up with and associated not only with the Monastic life but also with the Liturgy itself.
 Vatican II has this to say about Gregorian Chant.

 112. The musical tradition of the universal Church is a treasure of inestimable value, greater even than that of any other art.
 The main reason for this pre-eminence is that, as sacred song united to the words, it forms a necessary or integral part of the solemn liturgy……